 Online ticket for early entry to the Vatican Museums and the Sistine Chapel.
 Before visiting the museums and the Sistine Chapel, enjoy an extensive buffet breakfast in the museums’ pine courtyard.

-The Vatican Pass includes reserved entry to the Vatican Museums and a guided tour of St. Peter’s Basilica.
-You will also receive an audio guide app for Rome.
+The Vatican Pass includes reserved admission to the Vatican Museums, admission to the Dome of St. Peter’s Basilica, and an audio guide for St. Peter’s Basilica.
+In addition, you will receive an audio guide app for Rome.

 Rome Tourist Pass

 The Rome Tourist Pass includes reserved entry to the Vatican Museums, a guided tour of St. Peter’s Basilica and reserved entry to the Colosseum, the Roman Forum and the Palatine Hill.
 In addition, you will receive the reserved entry to the Pantheon with audio guide and an audio guide app for Rome.

 The passage from the Vatican Museums to St. Peter’s Basilica is currently closed.